-The gcp:healthcare/consentStore:ConsentStore resource, part of the Pulumi GCP provider, defines a consent store within a healthcare dataset for tracking user consents and associated documentation.
-This guide focuses on three capabilities: creating consent stores in healthcare datasets, configuring consent expiration policies, and managing IAM access to consent data.
+The gcp:healthcare/consentStore:ConsentStore resource, part of the Pulumi GCP provider, provisions a consent store within a healthcare dataset for tracking user consents and associated documentation.
+This guide focuses on three capabilities: creating consent stores in datasets, configuring consent expiration policies, and granting IAM access for consent operations.

-Consent stores belong to healthcare datasets and require IAM configuration for application access.
+Consent stores must be created within an existing healthcare dataset.
 The examples are intentionally small.
-Combine them with your own dataset infrastructure and access policies.
+Combine them with your own dataset infrastructure and consent management workflows.

 Create a consent store in a healthcare dataset